-Only by encouraging our pupils to take a full interest in the worlds around them will they, in turn, become interesting adults and this process begins in the Third Form when all pupils complete a cross-curricular research project on a topic of their choice for the annual Malim Prize.
-Many of our Sixth Formers go on to complete Extended Project Qualifications and those studying A Levels have the chance to pursue a non-examined academic discipline under their fifth column option, with electives ranging from creative writing courses to introductory courses in Psychology and Behavioural Economics.
+By encouraging our pupils to take full interest in the world around them will they become interesting adults.
+This process begins in the Third Form when all pupils complete a cross-curricular research project on a topic of their choice for the annual Malim Prize.
+All Sixth Form pupils taking the A level pathway will also complete a level 3 Extended Project Qualification (EPQ), which follows on from the level 2 qualification that is completed by all pupils in the Fourth Form.